aurora-website/website_v1/src/faq/README.md

 Aurora Droid can install apps in 4 ways:

-- **Session** (Recommended) - Works in a similar way to SAI.
+-   **Session** (Recommended) - Works in a similar way to [SAI](https://github.com/Aefyr/SAI).
 There are 2 ways session installer can be used.
-If you have Aurora Droid installed as a system application, this will have the same effect as if you were to install Aurora Services as a system application.
+If you have Aurora Droid installed as a system application, this will have the same effect as if you were to install [Aurora Services](#aurora-services) as a system application.
 However, you will need an unlocked bootloader with a custom recovery similar to TWRP installed.

 -   **Native** - Whenever an app is downloaded, it will open the native android installer screen.
-This doesn't require root or system permissions, but does NOT support split apk installations.
+This doesn't require root or system permissions, but does _not_ support split apk installations.

-- **Root** - By giving Aurora Store root or system permissions, it will automatically install apps in the background as soon as they are downloaded.
+-   **Root** - By giving Aurora Droid root or system permissions, it will automatically install apps in the background as soon as they are downloaded.
+If you have root, use this method.

 -   **Aurora Services** - By installing Aurora Services as a system app, Aurora Droid can automatically install apps in background after the download complete.

 #### How to add an new Repository in Aurora Droid ?